python/cpython/Doc/library/tempfile.rst

    by child processes.

-   Unlike :func:`TemporaryFile`, the user of :func:`mkstemp` is responsible for deleting the temporary file when done with it.If a large number of file descriptors are created, your program may run into a per-process limit and crash.
+   Unlike :func:`TemporaryFile`, the user of :func:`mkstemp` is responsible for deleting the temporary file when done with it.
+If a large number of file descriptors are created, your program may run into a per-process limit and crash.
    You can avoid this issue by closing file descriptors with :func:`os.close`.